giancosta86/Jardinero/README.md

 Then, you can also use your favorite database explorer - such as the excellent, open source [DB Browser for SQLite](https://sqlitebrowser.org/).

 ## Further references

+[The making of Jardinero](https://speakerdeck.com/giancosta86/the-making-of-jardinero) - _Story of a software engineer who wanted to learn Spanish_

 [Cervantes](https://github.com/giancosta86/Cervantes) - Extract a compact Spanish dictionary from Wikcionario, with elegance